Jack Sargeant: What other films and work were you engaged with prior to Decoder?

 When we had the 400.000DM after one year(one year after the script was finished, although we kept changing and adding scenes) we decided to go ahead and start shooting.
 It was getting urgent since there was unique chance to get Burroughs’ involved.
 I had written a letter to him explaining the script based on his ideas and asked him to participate.
 I head already met him my first contact with him was in 1980 when I visited him in Lawrence(where he still lives) to interview him for a German magazine.
 Well, he answered, saying that he would be open to participate whenever it would not involve too much time.
 And then this event in London came along- The Final Academy- organized by Genesis P-Orridge and others.
 I also had been in touch with Genesis P-Orridge, and we organized a time to shoot one afternoon – we had exactly one hour.
 The location was a small store for electrical appliances in Tottenham Court Road.
 The video-camera was operated by ‘Sleazy’ Peter Christopherson, also from Throbbing Gristle, and early Psychic TV.
 We soon realized that Burroughs was not too good at repeating any lines or movement so we told him to stick to the old tape player we gave him to dismantle.
 While we were shooting, changing angles etc. he just kept on dismantling this machine, and I think he enjoyed it.
 I also remember not being too happy about the performence of our two actors (Burroughs and FM Einheit), but what can you do in one hour?

 Having finished, Burroughs left the store with a little gift for his participation – a bottle of vodka.
 In front of the store waited his two assistents, and a few more people.
 One of them was filmimg through the window, while we worked, with his Super-8 camera.
 Much later I learned that this was Derek Jarman, who used this footage for his film The Pirate Tape (1982).
 You can catch pictures of a very young Klaus Maeck in there.
-Nice little film,
+Nice little film, I like it.

 JS:The film appears to have really contrasting scenes, using red and blue light to delineate various characters, how did that idea come about?